UDC Elects 2018 Officers

 “Al” Henry was appointed by the Berlin Township Board of Supervisors as its UDC delegate on Jan.
 3, 2012.

 He chaired the Council in 2015 after having served as its secretary-treasurer from Aug.
-1, 2013 through the end of 2014 and again in 2016.
+1-Dec.
+31, 2013, then again in 2014, 2016 and 2017.
 He sits on all three UDC standing committees and chairs its Personnel Subcommittee.

 A native of Beach Lake, PA, Henry was employed by the National Park Service (NPS) for 32 years, all but two years of that tenure with the Upper Delaware Scenic and Recreational River, before retiring on June 1, 2009 as Chief Ranger.